MiguelCPereira/2048ReinforcementLearning/README.md

 ## Results

-After 1150 episodes, in its current state, the bot didn't show much of a significant improvement, which was honestly underwhelming.
+Changes have been made to the bot since then, but during the last testing session, consisting of 1150 episodes, the AI's behaviour didn't show much of a significant improvement, which was honestly underwhelming.
 As much as I iterated with different possible values, the scores average increased only slightly from 749 (at the 30th game) to 855 (at the last one), and the bot seemed to not learn any basic game strategies, like preserving high-value pieces in corners.
-I tried:
+At the time, I tried:
 - Changing the learning rate between 0.001 and 0,005 - settling on 0.001;
 - Changing the randomness factor between 50 and 120, as well as capping it at 10% or letting it go to 0% - setting on 100 with a 10% cap;
-- Adding from 100 up to 300 hidden layers to the neural network - settling on 256;
+- Adding from 100 up to 300 hidden layers to the neural network - settling on 256 (which I realize now was a mistake, more on that bellow);
 - Coding the game state as a vector of 16 ints, one for each square's current value, and still 16 but with the log2 of each value (so 2 becomes 1, 4-2, 8-3, 16-4, etc) - settling on the 2nd option;
 - And making the move reward the score, the total value of squares in the board, the total ammount of collapsed pieces, and the sum of the log2 of the collapsed pieces value - settling on the last one.

+Since that last training session, I realized my layer amount was way too big for the scope of the requested task, so I decreased it down to 5, each with 32 neurons.
-All the scores from this last unsuccessful train session can be found here:
+All the scores from this outdated session can be found here:

 ![Score Graph](https://github.com/MiguelCPereira/2048ReinforcementLearning/blob/main/Data/Training%20Chart.png)